eagleteleservices/.github/profile/README.md

 > Most of our repositories are private and support in-house operations.
 > This page outlines shared engineering practices for our team and collaborators.

-For more about us, visit [https://etsdispatch.biz](https://etsdispatch.biz)
+For more about us, visit [https://eagleteleservices.biz](https://eagleteleservices.biz)
 Interested in working with us?
-Reach out at [tech@etsdispatch.biz](mailto:tech@etsdispatch.biz)
+Reach out at [https://eagleteleservices.biz/careers.html](https://eagleteleservices.biz/careers.html)

 ---